Mouna-ma/Real-Time-Traffic-Simulation/README.md

 `SUMO > Connect`, select the demanded SUMO binary and path to your .sumocfg file.
 Then press `Start`.

-Use the `Step` button to perform a singular simulation step of 0.5s.
+Use the `Step` button to perform a singular simulation step of 0.125s.
+Use the `Start` button to start a continuous simulation  in real-time and the `Stop` button to stop it.

+View the simulation in the map window and use your mouse click to move, and your mouse wheel to scale the map.

 Disconnect the Simulation via `SUMO > Disconnect`